From Time to Time (film): Plot

 The next day, as he is climbing a tree, he hears a girl and an adolescent boy giggling and finds an old spur hidden in a hollow.
 His grandmother recognises it as belonging to Seftan.
 Butler John Caxton, wary of the African boy Jacob that Captain Oldknow brought home as a companion, as he had stowed away on his ship to avoid being sold at auction.

 Soon after, Tolly discovers that he magically time travels between the present and the early 19th century in the old manor house.
 Certain people in that time can see and communicate with him, while he remains invisible to others.

 Susan can speak to Tolly both in her time and his.
 He learns that his grandmother also sees the ancestral ghosts.
 Susan leads him on an adventure that unlocks family secrets buried for generations.
-Exciting events include a terrible fire, a tale of stolen jewels, and threats of the servant Fred being sold into a press gang.
+One exciting event includes a terrible fire, during which Jacob saves Susan, and Mr. Caxton takes off with the family jewels during the fire.
+It also includes Seftan threatening to sell Fred to be sold into a press gang.
+Thomas fires Mr. Caxton because of this and tells Seftan he is ashamed of him.

-The lost treasure is eventually found by Tolly, with help from Susan.
-She also confirms it was John who was responsible for the fire, who likely perished in the fire.
+The lost treasure is eventually found by Tolly, with the help of Susan.
+She also confirms it was John Caxton who was responsible for the fire.
+It was more likely that he perished in the fire.
 So, Green Knowe is saved, but Tolly's father is a casualty of the war.
 Mrs. Oldknow finally welcomes Tolly's mother into the family.
-Tolly is comforted when his father's ghost appears, assuring him everything will be all right.
+Tolly is told that Susan then Jacob both died of a childhood disease.
+Tolly is comforted when his father's ghost appears, assuring him everything will be alright.